akvelon/flutter-code-editor/README.md

 ### Accessing Folded Blocks

-To get the currently folded blocks, read `controller.code.foldedBlocks`
+To get the currently folded blocks, read `controller.code.foldedBlocks`.

 ## Hiding Text

-Hiding all blocks except the specific `named sections` is useful to create `code snippets` that help a user focus on the specific code.
+Hiding all blocks except the specific named sections is useful to create *code snippets* that help a user focus on the specific code.

-Hiding text helps user achieve more focus than folding code blocks.
+Hiding text makes a user more focused than folding code blocks.

-The benefit of hiding all blocks except the `named sections` is that full text is preserved and available via `fullText` property in the Flutter Code Editor, can be copied or downloaded by the user.
+The benefit of hiding blocks this way is that full text is preserved and available via `fullText` property in the Flutter Code Editor.

-To hide all the code except a given `named section`:
+To hide all the code except the given named sections:

 ```dart
 controller.visibleSectionNames = {'section1'};